- About Us

 In 2005, Wetzel served as Director, Region II C&CE Sales based at the European office in Mannheim.
 In 2006, he was Director, Strategic Planning and Customer Focus for Europe, Africa and the Middle East for the Agricultural Division.
 He was named Vice President, Marketing, Sales and Planning in South America for the Agricultural Division in April 2007.
 He was named Vice President, Sales and Marketing, Latin America, Agriculture and Turf Division in May 2009.
 Wetzel received his bachelor’s degree in accountancy from Augustana College and his master’s degree in business administration from Duke University.

 J.B.
-Penn, Chief Economist, John Deere
+Penn, Senior Advisor, Office of the Chairman, John Deere

 J.B.
 Penn is Chief Economist for Deere & Co, a position he has held since 2006.
 He is responsible for heading the office which helps guide the company’s policy development and corporate growth initiatives worldwide, through the analysis of global trends in economics, business conditions, and governmental policies.